Veterans Claims - Information From a VA Disability Lawyer

 Secondary service connected conditions

-Many veterans develop secondary conditions that stem from, or are worsened by an existing service connected disability.
-In these cases, disabled veterans can receive a combined VA disability rating for the service connected condition and the secondary condition if they can establish a connection to the primary condition.
+Many veterans develop secondary conditions that stem from, or are worsened by an existing disability with a service connection.
+In these cases, disabled veterans can receive a combined VA disability rating for the service connected condition and the secondary condition if they can establish a connection between the two.

 Individual unemployability

-In some cases, veterans with secondary, or even multiple conditions, can achieve individual unemployability, which offers the same monthly compensation as a 100% VA rating without actually achieving that rating.
+In some cases, veterans with secondary, or even multiple conditions, can achieve individual unemployability, also known as total disability individual unemployability (TDIU), which offers the same monthly compensation as a 100% VA rating, without actually achieving that number.

 Appeals for veterans claims

-If your VA disability claim has been denied or you received a disability rating that is lower than your condition warrants, there are many levels of the veterans appeal process that can be explored in order to win your well earned disability benefits.
+If your VA claim has been denied or you received a disability rating that is lower than your condition warrants, you may want to consider an appeal through the Board of Veterans Appeals (BVA) to challenge the decision.
+There are many levels of the veterans appeal process that can be explored in order to win your well-earned disability benefits.